Codisimus/PhatLoots/README.md

+## This repo is no longer being updated.
+For future updates, please view: https://github.com/RednedEpic/PhatLoots.

 PhatLoots is a Bukkit plugin that allows a server admin to setup 'Loot Tables' that give Players Items, money, exp, etc. in the following scenarios:

 1.)
 Player opens a Chest